- Orthopaedic surgery

 Laparoscopy is key hole surgery of the abdomen and has been developed to allow the removal of abdominally retained testicles (rigs) and the removal of abnormal ovaries in mares.
 The technique is also useful in the evaluation of chronic colic and other medical conditions of the abdomen and thorax.

 All patients undergo a full clinical examination and if necessary undergo routine blood work prior to performing general anaesthesia.
 All general anaesthesia is performed one of our Veterinary surgeons.
 Horses are induced in one of the two padded induction rooms, before being moved into the theatre on an overhead hoist.
-Patients are monitored with ECG, Invasive blood pressure, SPO2 and blood gases during anaesthesia.
+Patients are monitored with ECG, Invasive blood pressure, SPO2 and blood gases during anaesthesia, if necessary mechanical ventilation can be performed if the horse is having difficulty breathing.
 Patients are moved to one of the padded recovery rooms for recovery from anaesthesia.
 We have an assisted recovery system in place for horses considered high risk e.g. after fracture repair.

 Due to the increasing number of advanced standing surgical procedure carried out, we have refurbished one of our examination rooms as a standing surgery suite.
 The room has been fitted with a non slip rubber floor and set of stocks with surgical lighting.
 This new facility enables us to perform some advanced procedures without worrying about compromising sterility.